Skip to content

 The PDF cohort is the cleanest single-keynote erasure, but it would be easy to dismiss as the fate of thin wrappers that were always going to get absorbed.
 So look at the mechanism across different kinds of products, each with real revenue and a real moat that turned out not to be one.

 Jasper sold AI writing and marketing copy, and in October 2022 it raised at roughly a 1.5 billion dollar valuation, an early generative-AI winner with paying customers and momentum.
-Then ChatGPT arrived a month later as a free, general-purpose competitor that did much of what Jasper charged for.
+Then OpenAI launched ChatGPT a month later, a free, general-purpose competitor that did much of what Jasper charged for.
 By September 2023 the company had cut its own internal valuation by about twenty percent, run layoffs over the summer, revised its forecast for the year down by roughly a third, and appointed a new chief executive.
-None of that came from a Jasper mistake, only from a platform release that commoditized the thing Jasper had been selling, within months.
+None of that came from a Jasper mistake; OpenAI had shipped a platform release, and within months the thing Jasper had been selling was a commodity.

-Chegg shows the same mechanism reaching an entrenched incumbent rather than a young startup.
+The same thing happened to Chegg, an entrenched incumbent rather than a young startup.
 The homework-help company was worth about 14.7 billion dollars at its February 2021 peak, with a subscription business that looked like a durable moat: a decade of content, a brand students reached for by name.
-After ChatGPT launched, students substituted toward it, and later toward Google's AI Overviews, and the moat dissolved.
+After OpenAI launched ChatGPT, students substituted toward it, and later toward Google's AI Overviews, and the moat dissolved.
 Chegg Services subscribers fell to about 3.6 million by the end of 2024, revenue slid from a 776 million dollar peak toward a roughly 290 million dollar run-rate, and the stock dropped near a dollar with delisting notices from the exchange.
 Analysts described it as among the fastest documented cases of generative-AI disruption, a span measured in a few years rather than the long declines of the companies it now gets compared to.
-Chegg's own chief executive named both culprits, saying Google's AI Overviews was as material to the decline as ChatGPT itself, which is the uncomfortable part: the schedule was set by two platforms, neither of them his.
+Chegg's own chief executive named both culprits, saying Google's AI Overviews was as material to the decline as ChatGPT itself, which is the uncomfortable part: two other companies set the schedule for his decline, and he controlled neither.

 Then there is the platform owner saying the quiet part out loud.
 On the 20VC podcast in April 2024, Sam Altman told founders that companies built as a thin layer over GPT-4 risk being steamrolled by the next model, "not because we don't like you, but because we have a mission."
 When OpenAI does what he called its fundamental job, making "the model and its tooling better with every crank," some founders get what he named "the OpenAI killed my startup meme."
 He framed it as a bet each builder is implicitly making: either you are wagering the model stays roughly where it is and you fill the gaps, or you are building something a stronger model makes better rather than redundant.